A single dose of the antibiotic ciprofloxacin is effective in stopping the spread of meningococcal disease amongst close contacts.

 - Swallow your tablet with a glass of water.

 - You can take ciprofloxacin with or without food.

-- Do not drink milk or take indigestion remedies (antacids) or medicines with iron or zinc (such as multivitamin tablets) from two hours before to two hours after you have taken the dose.
+- Do not drink milk or take indigestion remedies (antacids) or medicines with iron or zinc (such as multivitamin tablets) from 2 hours before to 2 hours after you have taken the dose.
 This is because these other medicines interfere with ciprofloxacin and stop it from working well.

-Most people do not get any side effects with a single dose of ciprofloxacin, but like any medicine, it can have mild side effects for some people such as tummy upset.
-There are no special side effects to watch out for but contact your doctor straight away if you have signs of an allergic reaction, such as itching, swelling of the face and problems breathing.
+Most people do not get any side effects with a single dose of ciprofloxacin but, like any medicine, it can have mild side effects (eg, a tummy upset) for some people.
+There are no specific side effects to watch out for, but contact your doctor straight away if you have signs of an allergic reaction, such as itching, swelling of the face and problems breathing.

 Ciprofloxacin can interfere with other medicines that you are taking which can cause problems, so make sure that your doctor knows what medicines you are taking.